Statewide Evaluation Frequently Asked QuestionsFrequently asked questions for the Statewide Evaluation.

-Question: What if we do not have a Statewide Student Identifier (SSID) for a student?
-Can I leave that cell blank?
+Question: If we do not have a Statewide Student Identifier (SSID) for a student, can we leave that cell blank?

-Answer: No. The grantee must report an SSID for all students participating in after school, except for private school students.
-For private schools, enter the alternate ID used by the private school.
+Answer: No. Grantees must report SSIDs for all students participating in after school programs, except for private school students.
+For private schools, enter “888”.

 Supplemental or Summer Programs